sumitannie/contact_management_system/README.md

-🧠 Key Learnings:
+###🧠 Key Learnings:

--Managing component state and props in React
+- Managing component state and props in React

--Using useEffect for syncing props with state
+- Using useEffect for syncing props with state

--Building reusable forms for Create & Update operations
+- Building reusable forms for Create & Update operations

--Implementing REST APIs with Flask
+- Implementing REST APIs with Flask

--Connecting frontend and backend using HTTP methods
+- Connecting frontend and backend using HTTP methods

--Handling real-world bugs and debugging full-stack issues
+- Handling real-world bugs and debugging full-stack issues

-📌 Future Improvements:
+###📌 Future Improvements:

--Confirmation modal for delete action
+- Confirmation modal for delete action

--Form validation (email format, required fields)
+- Form validation (email format, required fields)

--Environment variables for API URLs
+- Environment variables for API URLs

--Authentication & user-based contacts
+- Authentication & user-based contacts

--Deployment on Vercel (frontend) and Render (backend)
+- Deployment on Vercel (frontend) and Render (backend)